TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/DevelopCustomViewhelper.rst

 to the registered arguments.
 The array uses the argument name as the key and the argument value as the value.
 Within the method, these arguments can be handled.

-E.g. the :php:`AbstractTagBasedViewHelper` implements the following behaviour:
+For example, the :php:`AbstractTagBasedViewHelper` implements the following:

 .. code-block:: php
    :caption: EXT:fluid/Classes/ViewHelpers/AbstractTagBasedViewHelper.php